stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 > They can also be thought of as abstract constructors that don’t have a
 > bearing on data representation.”

-And probably we’re in the same place as in the beginning so I’ve preferred to introduce pattern synonyms with a real world example.
-We’re going to borrow a pattern that exists in the time library.
-The [MonthOfYear][month-pattern] pattern allows us to define months of the year not by a number but by its name.
+And probably this does not make sense yet, so let's introduce pattern synonyms with a real world example.
+Let's borrow a pattern that exists in the time library.
+The [MonthOfYear][month-pattern] pattern allows to define months of the year not by a number but by its name.

 The `MonthOfYear` data type is defined like this: